 Massachusetts has a strong and diverse economy that provides opportunity and high wages for many of our residents.
 However, we see persistent and unjust inequities based on race, immigration status and geography that undermine our collective prosperity.
 The COVID-19 pandemic both revealed and worsened many of these inequities.
 MACDC and its members are critical partners with state government in tackling these inequities through our local, community driven programs and initiatives.
 We are particularly active in areas such as small business development, real estate development, asset building and promoting local placed-based economic development strategies.

-In order to create a more inclusive and equitable economic environment that closes the stark racial wealth gap in our Commonwealth, we encourage the Healey-Driscoll Administration to advance the following priorities:
+In order to create a more inclusive and equitable economic environment that closes the stark racial wealth gap in our Commonwealth, MACDC will advocate on the following priorities:

-1. Small Business Development & Sustainability
+1. Support Small Business Development & Sustainability